jenish11052004/general-store-data-analysis-using-pivot-tables/README.md

-# general-store-data-analysis-using-pivot-tables and  Draw the chart for Profit and Loss statement of a company
+# general-store-data-analysis-using-pivot-tables and  Make the charts for Analyse Profit and Loss statement of a company

 ## Problem Statement 1
 As a data analysis intern, you are provided with a general store transaction dataset.
 You are supposed to do the following operations.